akash-network/docs/usage/cli/README.md

 ### Installation

-For instructions on installing the `akash` client, please check out the [install guide](../guides/install.md)
+For instructions on installing the `akashctl` client, please check out the [install guide](../guides/install.md)

 ### Akash Testnet